 - In the SQL window, run the following statements to create a database user and associate

-the user to the standard account that you just created.
+the user to the standard account that you have created.

 USE <database name>; CREATE USER <user name> FOR LOGIN <login name>;